 For some projects, you might need to scan your work to the computer and trace it.
 Okay, that‘ll require a bit of practice using some digital drawing tools.

 Sometimes you simply use the software to make slight adjustments to your illustration.
-For example, when you finish an illustration for a book cover, you probably need to use the software to add the name and other text on the book cover.
+For example, when you finish an illustration for a book cover, you probably need to use the software to add the name and other text to the book cover.

-Some popular software that illustrators use is Adobe Illustrator, Photoshop, CorelDraw, and Procreate
+Some popular software that illustrators use is Adobe Illustrator, Photoshop, CorelDraw, and Procreate.

 4. Communication skills